 In the past, Puente la Reina was also home to important military orders that were responsible for protecting pilgrims walking the Camino de Santiago.
 One of these orders was one of the most famous, the Knights Templar.
 They had their main temple a few kilometres from Puente la Reina.
 This was the temple of Santa Maria de Eunate.

-The theory that has received the most attention about the origins of this monastery is that it was built as a pilgrim hospital.
+The theory that has received the most attention about the origins of this temple is that it was built as a pilgrim hospital.
 This was built on behalf of Sancho VI, called the Wise, at the request of his wife.

 Estella and Los Arcos